Tax bill could make 'dark money' political contributions tax deductible

 Open to manipulation?

 The language of the bill includes certain restrictions on how nonprofits can participate in politics.
-Political activity can only take be made in the organizations "regular and customary activities," and the groups can only incur "de minimis incremental expenses."
+Political activity can only be made in the organization's "regular and customary activities," and the groups can only incur "de minimis incremental expenses."
 "De minimis" is a legal term for "minimal and inconsequential."

 But critics say both restrictions are undefined and thus open to manipulation.